amalvaidya/amalvaidya.github.io/generative_ml/vae_1.md

 The encoder output can be considered a low(er) dimensional vector representation of the input data.
 They're often called latent or hidden vectors since they're supposed to contain the latent attributes of the data.
 For our purposes though the most interesting part is the decoder.
 If you train an autoencoder on a collection of images then you should be able to generate new images by passing simple, low dimensional data into the decoder input!

-### Building and training the autoencoder
+### Model structure and training

-We need to start by defining the structure of both the encoder and decoder.
-Since we're considering images they'll consist of a series of convolutional (and transpose convolutional) layers respectively.
-In building the model for this example I took plenty of inspiration from **Ref to deep learning book and the repo**, the precise structure can be found **link to gitlab**.
-There are other excellent resources describing how convolutional layers work, including the **link to pytorch docs**.
+We can build the encoder and decoder layers using a series of convolutional (and transpose convolutional) layers.
+This is a common strategy for image based ML problems and, since there are other excellent resources describing how convolutional layers work, including the **link to pytorch docs**, I won't discuss them here.
+All the code written for this example can be found **here**.
+In building the model for this example I took plenty of inspiration from **Ref to deep learning book and the repo**.

 The nice thing is that we can abstract away most of the complexity when it comes to training.
 The model, with an input sample $x$ can be represented simply as
 $$